Nathan903/WorshipDrumScores/README.md

 # WorshipDrumScores
-an aggregation of drum scores I made / collected / stole
+an aggregation of drum scores I made / collected / pirated

 c = drum cover video only